HVIP Program Definitions Guide

 Domicile

-“Domicile” for the purposes of this program is defined as the vehicle’s “home base” / deployed location; where the vehicle stays overnight, returns after its route, or is parked when it is not working.
+A vehicle’s home base or deployed location; where the vehicle stays overnight, returns after its route, or is parked when it is not working.

 Earned Interest

-“Earned interest” for the purposes of this program means any interest generated from State AQIP funds provided to the Grantee and held in an interest-bearing account.
+Any interest generated from the State Air Quality Improvement Program (AQIP) funds provided to the Grantee and held in an interest-bearing account.

 Expend